enso-org/enso/doc/style-guides/rust.md

 }
 ```

-Or, in case they are really long, this way:
+Or, in case they are really long, like this:

 ```rust
 pub fn new<D,L>(dom:D, logger:L) -> Result<Self,Error>